rillonline/writing/kearsarge/kearsarge.md

 "This guy," Kevin said, indicating Blake Redman, "started asking questions.
 He's a reporter from the Solar League Examiner, or so he says.
 Some folks took a dim view of him butting into their business.
-He was talking to Dagger Dan Somebody and Posthumous Patty started waving her laser cutter around.
+He was talking to Dagger Dan and Posthumous Patty started waving her laser cutter around.
 A few pirates challenged her right to do that at the Treasure Chest.
 You know Animal Andy prohibits displays of weapons in his bar.
 It got ugly fast and Captain Kidd pulled this